EMC-Viroscience/updated_illumina_workflow/README.md

     - **`blastx_assembled`**  → **Priority 2** - As the most time-consuming step, it is executed first.
     - **`assemble_filtered`** → **Priority 1** - This step runs with higher priority than all other jobs.

 > **Note:** By default, rules have priority 0.
 Raise or lower priority levels as needed.

 ## Acknowledgements
-Special thanks to **Nathalie Worp** and **David Nieuwenhuisje** for developing the original Illumina workflow, which was further adapted here.
+Special thanks to **Nathalie Worp** and **David Nieuwenhuijse** for developing the original Illumina workflow, which was further adapted here.